|

 #1 The Audience: Who Are We Performing For?

-The Righteousness of The Pharisees
+The Audience of the Righteousness of The Pharisees:

 The righteousness of the Pharisees can be described as hypocritical.
 The Greek word for “hypocrite” originally referred to an actor.
 These religious leaders acted piously, but their hearts were far from God (Isaiah 29:13, quoted by Jesus in Matthew 15:8).
 They prioritized their reputation over a genuine relationship with God.
 In Matthew 6 Jesus exposed their hypocrisy by contrasting their approach to these three righteous deeds – giving, praying, and fasting – with the deeper righteousness He desires.